 You may already be familiar with one of the brands and have a preference, especially if you’ve been using the same rice cooker for the last decade and you know the brand is reliable.

-Brands like Zojirushi (Japanese), Cuckoo (Korean) and Tiger (Japanese) are very popular and well respected.
+I really like the well-known brands like Zojirushi (Japanese), Cuckoo (Korean) and Tiger (Japanese) which are very popular and well respected.

 When choosing an induction rice cooker the first decision is what size you need.
 Most models offer either 1L (5.5 cups) or 1.8L (10 cups).
 The cup measurement refers to uncooked rice.